|

 on January 15, 1984 (wiki)

-There are numerous other taxes to
+There are numerous other

-to pay for other things...
+are used to pay for other things... |

 |

-For computing income taxes, the ideal condition
+For computing income taxes, the

 |